jimin1001/OSSLab_FinalProject/README.md

 ## Why is this project useful?
-  * This calculator has the advantage of able to calculate decimals number easily.
-And anyone can use it easily because it is calculated by pressing the button directly.
+  * This claculator has the advantage of able to calculator decimals number easily.
+And anyone use it easily because it is calculated by pressing the button directly.
 You can also check the calculation process continuously.
-In addition, it is possible to erase one letter at a time, so you can calculate different numbers one after another.
+In addition it is possible to erase one letter at a time, so you can easily modify numbers or operators.
     Anyone who needs a calculator can use it.
 It is also useful for those who need to calculate the number of squares.

 ## How to get started?
   ### Window
      https://sourceforge.net/projects/xming/
-      +Install xming via the top link
+      ->Install xming via the top link
       +start putty, connection->ssh->x11
       +Activate 'Enable X11 forwarding'